-Still think charity care can fill the gaping holes in our for-profit healthcare system?
-Patients and workers at St. Joseph Hospital in Tacoma, Wash. may disagree.
+Still think Obamacare and charity can fill the gaping holes in our for-profit healthcare system?
+Patients and workers at St. Joseph Hospital in Tacoma, Washington may disagree.

 “We carefully consider all charity care applications we receive and approve all who qualify,” Cary Evans from CHI Franciscan Health, which runs St. Joseph’s, told Komo News.
 “As a nonprofit charitable organization, we are committed to providing the highest quality care to everyone who needs it.”